Skip to main content

 2. Click the Skills tab at the top of the page.

-3. Enter a name, description, prompt instructions, and applicable automation tools.
+3. Enter a name, description, prompt instructions, and one or more tools.

 4. Click Create Skill.